ryansobol/frozen/README.md

 ##### `collection.toJSON()`

-Returns an array of the collection's models for JSON stringification by leveraging `model.toJSON()`.
+Returns an array of the collection's entities for JSON stringification by leveraging `entity.toJSON()`.

 The name of this method is a bit confusing, as it doesn't actually return a JSON string.
 Unfortunately, that's the way the JavaScript API for [JSON.stringify](https://developer.mozilla.org/en-US/docs/JSON#toJSON()_method) works.